Syang111/SemBug/README.md

 # SemBug
-Sonar is a tool to automatically test Database Management Systems (DBMSs) in order to find logical bugs in their implementation.
+SemBug is a tool to automatically test Database Management Systems (DBMSs) in order to find logical bugs in their implementation.

 # Getting Started